advocations/skype/ObjectModel.md

 ## Conversations
 <a name="sectionSection3"> </a>

-Access the conversations that the user is participating in by reading the [Application#conversationsManager](http://technet.microsoft.com/library/b412eed4-1cbe-4471-ae3d-c4f38a8f7284%28Office.14%29.aspx) `.conversations` collection.
+Access the conversations that the user is participating in by reading the [Application#conversationsManager]( https://msdn.microsoft.com/en-us/library/office/dn962151(v=office.16).aspx.md) `.conversations` collection.
 If you register a callback for the `.added` event on the conversation collection, your application can accept incoming conversation invitations.

 ## MePerson object
 <a name="sectionSection4"> </a>

-The signed in user is encapsulated by the [MePerson](http://technet.microsoft.com/library/a71b0536-3c1a-487b-b734-33e4efbea3b5%28Office.14%29.aspx) object obtained from the **[PersonAndGroupsManager](http://technet.microsoft.com/library/ce912c52-5bed-47b1-b4e0-ce4328297c87%28Office.14%29.aspx)#mePerson** property.
-The [MePerson](http://technet.microsoft.com/library/a71b0536-3c1a-487b-b734-33e4efbea3b5%28Office.14%29.aspx) object lets you read and write the following user properties:
+The signed in user is encapsulated by the [MePerson]( https://msdn.microsoft.com/en-us/library/office/dn962127(v=office.16).aspx.md) object obtained from the **[PersonAndGroupsManager]( https://msdn.microsoft.com/en-us/library/office/dn962153(v=office.16).aspx.md)#mePerson** property.
+The [MePerson]( https://msdn.microsoft.com/en-us/library/office/dn962127(v=office.16).aspx.md) object lets you read and write the following user properties:

 - User's current location